zowe/docs-site/docs/user-guide/installandconfig.md

 The following information is required during the installation process of the Zowe z/OS components.

 - The zFS directory where you will install the Zowe runtime files and folders.
+For more detail on setting up and configuring the Unix Systems Services (USS) environment see, [Zowe and Unix System Services](./configure-uss.md)

 - A HLQ that the installation can create a load library and samplib containing load modules and JCL samples required to run Zowe.